Banking, Money and Taxes in Taiwan

 Taxes in Taiwan

-Expats will be subject to a withholding tax on their personal income for the first 183 days of their stay in Taiwan; thereafter, they will be taxed according to a progressive scale.
-Expats are not taxed on their worldwide income while living in the country.
+Expats staying in will be subject to a withholding tax on their personal income for the first 183 days of their stay in Taiwan.
+Thereafter, both their income derived in Taiwan as well as their worldwide income will be taxed according to a progressive scale.